-It’s great if you can access and see the panel that controls your TV outputs and inputs.
+It’s great if you can access and see the panel that controls your TV audio output and audio input.
 Step 2 is now complete.

 Step 2: Identify your audio output options

 We are looking for something that says “audio output” or any other port that allows audio to be sent from your TV.
-It could be HDMI, optical or coaxial, RCAs, or a socket with 3.5mm.
+It could be an HDMI cable, optical or coaxial, RCA cables, or a socket with 3.5mm.

-All that is required is an input port on your soundbar or receiver.
-These are the ports that we need to contact external audio systems to a TV.
+All that is required is an input port on your soundbar or stereo receiver.
+These are the ports that we need to contact external speakers to a TV.

-- Digital audio: HDMI, optical, or SPDIF (single coaxial RCA).
+- Digital audio: HDMI ports, optical, or SPDIF (single coaxial RCA jack).

 Step 3: Connect your TV

 After removing all cables from your TV, you can now make sure that everything is back to normal.
-You will need to add the cable to transmit audio to your sound quality system.
+You will need to add the optical cable to transmit sound to your sound quality system.